Traditional Tole Painting

 Taken from a Tole Tea Tray thought to be dated about 1750.

-A much simpler design for this tray, with flowers shown to be in a typical metal stove pot of that time.
+A much simpler design with flowers shown to be in a typical metal stove pot design of that time.

 Painted with oil paint, varnished and un-gilded.

-Copyright Jacqui Blackman and J and T Blackman 1999
+Copyright© Jacqui Blackman: A.J.Lewery and J and T Blackman 1999